MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-format-visuals.md

 ![Screenshot of using properties to precisely determine visual size and position.](media/power-bi-create-mobile-optimized-report-format-visuals/picture-perfect-arrangement.gif)

-### Using properties for optimize the a visual to save valuable screen real estate
+### Using format settings to optimize a visual to save valuable screen real estate

 Sometimes you can use a visual's settings to make it more compact and to save space.
 In the following example, we see a bar chart visual.
 To reduce the size that the visual takes up on the canvas, the legend and X axis get toggled off.
 However, removing the legend and X axis makes the bars unclear, as there are no values to go along with them.
 To remedy this, data labels are toggled on and centered on the bars.
 Saving space in such ways makes it possible to see more visuals at once, without having to scroll.

 Tip: Most charts have the responsive setting on by default.
-If you don't want the elements on your chart to be affected by the visual's size, toggle the responsive setting off in the visual's settings (General > Properties > Advanced options > Responsive)
+If you don't want the elements on your chart to be affected by the visual's size, toggle off the responsive setting in the visual's settings (General > Properties > Advanced options > Responsive)

 ![Screenshot of using properties to save screen real estate.](media/power-bi-create-mobile-optimized-report-format-visuals/save-real-estate.gif)